ISAITB/docs-services/source/messaging/index.rst

 Decoupling session management into a separate component is a good practice as it allows session state to be accessed by any component involved in the service's processing.
 In addition it hides implementation details allowing e.g. a switch to using a database to take place without impacting other code.
-A fully functioning implementation of call-back and session management is provided through the available template messaging service [REF].
+A fully functioning implementation of call-back and session management is provided through the available template messaging service (see :ref:`templates`).

 The second main concern of the ``initiate`` operation is the management of **configuration** to address values received from the test bed and also provided to the test bed as a response.
-To understand how configuration is managed you need to be familiar with the GITB concepts of **actors** and **endpoints** which are discussed in detail in the GITB TDL documentation on Test Suites [REF] and Test Cases [REF].
+To understand how configuration is managed you need to be familiar with the GITB concepts of **actors** and **endpoints** which are discussed in detail in the GITB TDL documentation on `Test Suites`_ and `Test Cases`_.
 In summary, what you need to know is the following:

     * Test cases are based on interactions between one or more **actors** (e.g. a "Client" and a "Server"), one of which will always be the SUT
       (System Under Test) whereas the others are simulated.